Class description

 Level III

-For those who have mastered their back bend kick over and round offs, working on walk overs, front limbers and back handsprings.
+For those who have mastered their back bend kick over and round offs, working on walk overs, front limber front/back handsprings, and aerials.

 Level IV

-For those who have mastered back handsprings, working on back tucks (Must have teachers permission.)
+For those who have mastered front/back handsprings, working on front/back tucks, layouts, aerials.
+(Must have teachers permission.)

 Acro